ariga/atlas/doc/md/guides/orms/efcore.md

 See [atlasgo.io](https://atlasgo.io/getting-started#installation) for more installation options.

 #### Atlas Provider for EF Core

 This package is available on [NuGet](https://www.nuget.org/packages/atlas-ef/).

-Navigate to the `TodoApi` folder and create tool manifest file:
+Navigate to the `TodoApi` folder and create a tool manifest file:

 ```bash
 dotnet new tool-manifest